vinooMj/My-Blockchain-Notes/Tokens.md

 Tokenization
 Is the process of creating a digital representation of tangible (real estate, gold) or intangible (cryptocurrencies, carbon credits) assets on a blockchain.

+Tokens give users property rights: the ability to own a piece of the internet.

 The tokenization of assets opens many possibilities such as fractional ownership.
 For example, a real estate worth one million USD can be digitally represented in one million tokens so each token is $1.

 This lowers the minimum capital requirements for many expensive asset classes such as art, collectibles and allows a crowdfunding style of investment making illiquid assets liquid.